KaeIan/Content/Personal/AboutMe.md

 * Bachelor of Business (Marketing) from QUT

-* Bachelor of Information Technology (Computer Science) rom QUT
+* Bachelor of Information Technology (Computer Science) from QUT

 ## Experience